Radiation Oncology

 Each resident is required to complete a research project during their residency training, and most residents participate in multiple research projects throughout their training.
 Our faculty are committed to assisting residents in all aspects of research and all of our residents have successfully presented their work at national meetings of professional societies.Dr McAvoy with Residents at ASTRO

-We have a unique system of mentoring which includes quarterly brainstorming sessions for new projects and to help foster cross divisional collaboration.
-We also provide outstanding biostatistics support and have technical writing and editing assistance.
-Further, for residents who use the 10 to 12 months of time for research, we have a dedicated committee of faculty experts who meet with our residents in advance, review their proposed projects, help identify any potential roadblocks, and provide any connections or assistance needed to help our residents achieve maximum success.
+We have a unique system of mentoring which includes quarterly brainstorming sessions for new projects to help foster cross-divisional collaboration.
+We provide outstanding biostatistics support, and technical writing and editing assistance.
+For residents who use the 10 to 12 months of time for research, we have a dedicated committee of faculty experts who meet with our residents in advance, review their proposed projects, help identify any potential roadblocks, and provide any connections or assistance needed to help our residents achieve maximum success.

-In addition to myriad clinical research opportunities, trainees have the opportunity to conduct research in the areas of physics and radiobiology.
-Recently, one of the department's LINAC machines was converted to be both FLASH (electrons) capable and research dedicated.
-FLASH therapy, an ultra-high dose rate cancer treatment, is currently being tested in basic and translational research at the University of Maryland.
+In addition to a myriad clinical of research opportunities, trainees have the opportunity to conduct research in the areas of physics and radiobiology.
+For example, FLASH therapy, an ultra-high dose rate cancer treatment, is currently being tested in basic and translational research at the University of Maryland.
+Currently, one of the department's LINAC machines is both FLASH (electrons) capable and research dedicated.

 For more information about research opportunities, please visit the Division of Medical Physics and Division of Translational Radiation Sciences (DTRS) pages.